 Field Day Recap: Grazing Cover Crops – Zak Kennedy

-Our sixth field day, as part of our 2018 Cover Crop Caravan series, was hosted by Zak Kennedy on April 5 in Atlantic.
-Cover crops were greening up in southwest Iowa and 25 people came out to hear from Zak Kennedy talk about how he integrates cover crops into his cattle feeding operation.
-Zak, his wife Emily and brother Mitch, operate Kennedy Cattle Co., in Cass County, Iowa.
-They background cattle from all over the US and have found that using cover crops as a feed source provides profits, among other benefits.
-As a cattle farm first, and crop farmer second, the focus of this field day was on the livestock.
+The sixth field day in our 2018 Cover Crop Caravan series, was hosted by Zak Kennedy on April 5 in Atlantic.
+Cover crops were greening up in southwest Iowa and 25 people came out to hear Zak Kennedy talk about how he integrates cover crops into his cattle feeding operation.
+Zak, his wife Emily and brother Mitch, operate Kennedy Cattle Co., in Cass county.
+They background cattle from all over the U.S. and have found that using cover crops as a feed source provides profits, among other benefits.
+As a cattle farmer first, and crop farmer second, the focus of this field day was on the livestock.